hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="Transaction"></a>

 ### Transaction
- A single signed transaction, including all its signatures.
-The SignatureList will have a Signature for each Key in the transaction, either explicit or implicit, in the order that they appear in the transaction.
-For example, a CryptoTransfer will first have a Signature corresponding to the Key for the paying account, followed by a Signature corresponding to the Key for each account that is sending or receiving cryptocurrency in the transfer.
-Each Transaction should not have more than 50 levels.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |